Nizamabad, Telangana

-Nizamabad, also informally known as City of nizams or Nizams city, is a city in the Indian state of Telangana.
+Nizamabad, also informally known as Induru or Indur, is a city in the Indian state of Telangana.
 It is governed by the municipal corporation and is the headquarters of the Nizamabad district.
 Previously part of Hyderabad State and then Andhra Pradesh state, Nizamabad became a part of the newly formed state of Telangana under the Andhra Pradesh Reorganisation Act, 2014.
 It is located about 186 km north of the state capital, Hyderabad.